top of page

 It is work that gently retrains the nervous system.

-Through trauma-informed hypnotherapy, somatic regulation, and inner-child repair, Emotional Recalibration Therapy creates the conditions where the nervous system can slowly reorganise around safety rather than readiness.
+Through trauma-informed hypnotherapy, somatic awareness, and inner-child repair, Inner Child Healing creates the conditions where the nervous system can slowly reorganise around safety rather than readiness.

 Where the body no longer has to stay ahead of life.